aelogica/express_admin/README.md

 ### Assumptions

-1. Parent app uses Devise.
+1. Parent app uses Devise and has a User model.
 2. Route is mounted in /admin.
+3. Parent app uses express_admin.

 ### License